 How can you improve your keywords?

 It’s quite easy.
 Once you have identified the keyword and the page, you need to improve your blog post a little.

 First, check if the targeting keywords appear in your body text.
-If yot, add it once or twice.
-Make sure it is exactly the same.
+If not, add it once or twice, and make sure it is exactly the same.

 Then look at your title tag and meta description.
 Is the keyword there?
 If not, add it.

 Now your post is keyword optimized or at least improved.

 Lastly, look at your content.
 Can you extend or expand on any points that might be more relevant for your chosen keyword?